OsmanBuyuksar/NeuralNetwork/README.md

 In this project a neural network consisting of several hidden layers are programmed from scratch using only numpy arrays for learning purposes.

- - Below paragraphs consists of the inner workings of the programmed neural network.
+ - Below paragraphs detail the logic begind the programmed neural network.

 ## Coding Process